-- Mix Marinade: Combine the garlic, olive oil, and fresh chopped rosemary.
+- Mix the marinade: Combine the garlic, olive oil, fresh chopped rosemary, salt, and pepper in a small bowl.

-- Marinate Lamb Chops: Coat the lamb chops in the garlic marinade.
-Then cover and store the chops in the fridge to marinate.
-Marinate for at least 30 minutes or up to 5 hours.
+- Marinate the lamb chops: Coat the lamb chops in the garlic marinade.
+Then, cover and marinate them in the refrigerator for at least 30 minutes or up to five hours.

-- Cook Lamb Chops: When ready to cook, heat a cast iron skillet on high heat.
-Brush off the excess marinade from the lamb chops and add to the preheated skillet.
-Season with salt and pepper.
-Cook for 4 minutes on each side until cooked to your desired doneness.
+- Cook the lamb chops: Preheat a cast iron skillet on high heat.
+Brush off the excess marinade from the lamb chops and add them to the preheated skillet.
+Cook each chop for four minutes on each side until cooked to your desired doneness.

 Serving Lamb Chops